Frequently Asked Questions

 Q: Do you farm organically?

-A: Yes, and we just became Certified Organic as of September 2016.
-Prior to certification the farm and CSA fields have been managed using organic practices and methods since 2004.
+A: Yes, and are Certified Organic.
 Specifically, we utilize farming techniques such as the use of crop rotation, cover crops, compost, fallow periods, mineral amendments, organic fertilizers, and promote biodiversity through established pollinator habitats, woodland and riparian buffers, and diversified crops.
 We live and work amongst the crops and the farm and want it to be as healthy and nurturing as possible.

 Q: What are ‘Cover Crops’?